Find out what makes Geico car insurance a great option in 2020.

 Geico works with Enterprise Rent-A-Car for this service, which means your insurance will pay Enterprise directly.
 If you use another rental company, you might have to pay upfront and then submit receipts for reimbursement.

 Mechanical breakdown insurance (MBI) is Geico’s extended warranty option for policyholders.
 Under an MBI plan, Geico will cover repairs to any mechanical part on your car.
 MBI excludes wear and tear, tune-ups, and maintenance items.
 Your car is only eligible if it is under 15 months old or has fewer than 15,000 miles.
 You can renew the policy for up to 7 years or 100,000 miles.

-The first six-month MBI policy costs around $35, but it’s unclear if renewals are the same price.
-With MBI, you’ll also have to pay a $250 deductible any time you go into the shop, which is higher than deductibles from many other third-party extended warranty companies, such as Endurance or CARCHEX.
+The first six-month MBI policy costs around $35.
+With MBI, you’ll also have to pay a $250 deductible any time you go into the shop, which is higher than deductibles from warranty companies that offer similar coverage under an extended warranty, such as Endurance or CARCHEX.